open-telemetry/oteps/text/0218-standard-telemetry-query-api.md

 ### Standard API vs. Backend Proxy Library

-- In order to make the shift toward this standard more pleasant from the telemetry consumers side, while reducing the dependency on external platforms, a dedicated contrib repo with a proxy client that will abstract the details of specific implementations (Jaeger, Tempo, etc.) so that the user will be able to change from one observability backend to another while enabling telemetry consumers to query any supported observability backend in a common format.
+- In order to make the shift toward this standard more pleasant from the telemetry consumers side, while reducing the dependency on external platforms, a dedicated contrib repo should be created with a proxy client that will abstract the details of specific implementations (Jaeger, Tempo, etc.) so that the user will be able to switch one observability backend to another while enabling telemetry consumers to query any supported observability backend in a common format.

 ## Prior art and alternatives